quackextractor/ChronoLog/ChronoLog/README.md

 - Incremental (live) or batch processing modes
 - Automatic detection of key-value metrics in logs
 - Aggregated outputs: timeline, summary, and message templates
-- Frontend dashboard for event visualization and metrics plotting

 ## Docs
 Recommended programs for markdown: